Summa Center at New Seasons

 Summa Health System is committed to transforming the care you receive.
 We recognize that health disparities exist in our community.
 Health disparities are preventable differences in disease that impact how frequently a disease affects a group, how many people get sick or how often the disease causes death.
 Health disparities can be related to gender, race or ethnicity, income, education, generation, sexual orientation or geography.
 The Center for Health Equity’s goal is to provide you with outstanding, quality care and identify, reduce and eventually eliminate health disparities to create health equity for all of our citizens.

-At the Center for Health Equity, you have access to multiple programs designed to provide you the tools you need to sustain a healthy lifestyle.
+Summa Center at New Seasons provides access to multiple programs, designed to provide the tools you need to sustain a healthy lifestyle.
 This community-based care will empower you to play a proactive role in your healthcare, through chronic disease management, nutrition, exercise and healthy lifestyle education services.